jamesalbert/jenkenv/README.md

 jenkenv use local 2.121.3
 ```

 Now you'll want to install your plugins.
-Just run: `jenkenv run-jenkins`.
-The administrator password will output to stdout.
+Run: `jenkenv run-jenkins` and wait for the administrator password, go to [http://localhost:8080](http://localhost:8080), install your plugins, and then stop Jenkins.

 If we have a `Jenkinsfile` like: